 Harry Potter Pumpkin Pasties: Shopping List & Recipe

 You can find all of the ingredients for this easy pumpkin pasties recipe in your grocery store.
 If you want to buy these ingredients online, here’s what to get:

 Don’t forget, you also need milk, cream, and an egg!

 To make these easy pumpkin pasties, you’ll need to combine the pumpkin, sugar, and spices with cream in a pot, and combine until the sugar has dissolved.
 As you can see above, the goal is to get the pure to be fully spiced and sweetened, so it’s easy to dollop into each of the crusts.

 Speaking of crusts, while your pumpkin filling is cooling you’ll want to cut circular pasty crusts and lay them out.
 Then it’s a matter of spooning a healthy pile into half of each crust and folding them over.
-You can pinch them closed, use a fork like I did, or roll it up til the filling is tightly enclosed – that’s how my grandma and her siblings used to close their pasties when I was growing up!
+You can pinch them closed, use a fork as I did, or roll it up til the filling is tightly enclosed – that’s how my grandma and her siblings used to close their pasties when I was growing up!

 To give them that perfect golden brown tone, combine milk and an egg and brush each pasty before you bake them.
-Just keep an eye on so they don’t burn while baking.
+Just keep an eye on them so they don’t burn while baking.

 My mouth is watering just thinking about these little tasty treats – they’d be perfect on a long train ride!
 (Especially to Hogwarts, but right now I’d take a train to literally anywhere if it was safe and allowed!)